 About this project

-Additive manufacturing industry and nanosafety challenges
+Additive manufacturing and nanosafety challenges

-The Nanosafety Project will assess safety of NPs used in AM industry by enhancing research synergies among the partners and working packages and by translating research data into useful knowledge for the diversity of stakeholders, from machine operators, R&D scientists, consumers to policymakers.
+The NanoSafety project will assess safety of NPs used in AM industry by enhancing research synergies among the partners and working packages and by translating research data into useful knowledge for the diversity of stakeholders, from machine operators, R&D scientists, consumers to policymakers.

-Nanomaterial mode of action
+(Nano)particle mode of action

 Industrial collaboration and knowledge transfer

 This part of the project aims at communicating with the industry and getting more industrial and academic partners involved in the future studies and projects.